Tour de France facts for kids – become an expert on the worlds greatest cycle race!

 Millions of people around the world watch the Tour de France on their tv screens and tablets, with viewing numbers peaking for the final stage as it heads into Paris.

-Before Covid hundreds of thousands of people lined the route of the race each day, and some people camped for up to a week to ensure they got a good view.
+Hundreds of thousands of people line the route of the race each day, and some people camp for up to a week to ensure they got a good view.
 Because of the crowds and the excitement, there is often a party or carnival atmosphere.

 Before the cyclists ride past the crowd, theres a lot of cars and vans advertising the race sponsors.